rich-iannone/PuffR/README.md

 | Industrial emissions sources | a database of point and area emissions sources | US EPA National Emissions Inventory |
 | Marine emissions sources | AIS ship positions + ship master data | various freely available sources |

 Aside from the aforementioned data, there are also additional datasets available on a regional basis that may prove valuable in many instance (e.g., regionally-managed met stations, road activity data, etc.).
-Furthermore, you can bring your own datasets (BYOD) and add those to the model inputs.
+For this reason, you can bring your own datasets (BYOD) and add those to the model inputs.

 ## Installation